mark-vieira/gradle-maven-settings-plugin/README.md

 mirrors defined in a `settings.xml` with `<mirrorOf>` values of `*`, `external:*` or `central`.
 Existing `repositories {...}` definitions that match these identifiers will be removed.

+Exclusions are also taken into consideration.
+For example, a `<mirrorOf>` value of `*,!myRepo` will replace all repositories except for the repository with the name 'myRepo'.

 ## Credentials
 The plugin will attempt to apply credentials located in `<server>` elements to appropriate Maven repository definitions in your build script.
 This is done by matching the `<id>` element in the `settings.xml` file to the `name`